timfel/exec-path-from-powershell/README.md

 # exec-path-from-powershell

-`exec-path-from-powershell` provides a PowerShell-backed variant of the `exec-path-from-shell` API for Emacs on Windows.
+`exec-path-from-powershell` makes `exec-path-from-shell` work with `pwsh.exe` and `powershell.exe` on Windows.

-If `exec-path-from-shell-shell-name` is set to `powershell.exe` or `pwsh.exe`, the package advises `exec-path-from-shell-getenvs` and `exec-path-from-shell-printf` to fetch environment values through PowerShell instead of a POSIX shell.
+When the library is loaded and `exec-path-from-shell-shell-name` points at PowerShell, calls to `exec-path-from-shell-getenvs` and `exec-path-from-shell-printf` are handled through PowerShell instead of a POSIX shell.

-It can also merge the Visual Studio developer environment into the imported variables when desired.
+It can also merge the Visual Studio developer environment into the imported variables.

 ## Installation

-Once the MELPA recipe is merged, install the package and set `exec-path-from-shell-shell-name` to PowerShell.
-Loading `exec-path-from-powershell` installs the integration automatically:
+Install `exec-path-from-powershell` and `exec-path-from-shell`, then point `exec-path-from-shell` at PowerShell:

 ```elisp
 (require 'exec-path-from-powershell)